-As you can see, Facebook ad trends for 2023 will focus on short-form content, video, and mobile users.
+As you can see, Facebook ad trends will focus on short-form content, video, and mobile users.

 Facebook ads can be one of the most beneficial ways of advertising your business, with such a diverse and large audience and incredibly specific targeting options, some brands even choose to focus all of their online advertising purely on Facebook.

-To recap, the five key trends to look out for and utilize in your Facebook ad strategy in 2023 are:
+To recap, the five key trends to look out for and utilize in your Facebook ad strategy are:

 - Short-form video